LukePappa/myOS/text.md

-Attend to the divinity of existence.
+Ennea: attend to the divinity of existence.